campusrover/robot_services/README.md

 * turn right (X) - turns the robot x (or default of 90) degrees to the right.
 * patrol - tells the robot to explore its environment.

-For more detailed documentation on commands, controls, and feedback pleas read this documentation on [movement and feedback](robot_movement_and_feedback.txt)
+For more detailed documentation on commands, controls, and feedback please read this documentation on [movement and feedback](robot_movement_and_feedback.txt)

 ### Loose Ends and Areas for Improvement